ccb-hms/ontology-mapper/README.md

    - If a term is tagged with "Ignore", text2term will not map it
    - Unmapped terms can still be included in the output if `incl_unmapped` is True

-`target_ontology`&mdash;Path, URL or name of 'target' ontology to map the source terms to

-> [!TIP]
-> Ontology names can be given as values to `target_ontology` e.g. "EFO" or "CL"--text2term uses [bioregistry](https://bioregistry.io) to get URLs for such names.
+`target_ontology`&mdash;Path, URL or name of 'target' ontology to map the source terms to.
+Ontology names can be given as values to `target_ontology` e.g. "EFO" or "CL"--text2term uses [bioregistry](https://bioregistry.io) to get URLs for such names.
 Similarly, when the target ontology has been cached, enter the name used upon caching.

 When using BioPortal or Zooma, this should be a comma-separated list of ontology acronyms (eg 'EFO,HPO') or **'all'** to search all ontologies.